A-Ravioli/A-Ravioli/README.md

 ### hi! i'm arav.

-i'm an AI researcher, quant, and obssessive builder. currently @ wright labs, building foundation models for scientific discovery.
+i'm an AI researcher, quant, and obssessive builder. currently @ amplitude and post-training foundation models for scientific discovery.

 ---